Dean Corll: First known murders

 As had been the case with parents of other victims of Corll, both sets of parents launched a frantic search for their sons.
 One of the youths who voluntarily offered to distribute posters the parents had printed offering a monetary reward for information leading to the boys' whereabouts was 15-year-old Elmer Wayne Henley—a lifelong friend of Hilligiest.
 The youth pinned the reward posters around the Heights and attempted to reassure Hilligiest's parents that there might be an innocent explanation for the boys' absence.

-On July 1, 1971, a 17-year-old named Donald Falcon disappeared from the streets near his parents' West University Place apartment complex.
+On July 1, 1971, a 17-year-old, Donald Falcon, disappeared from the streets near his parents' West University Place apartment complex.
 Sections of his body were later recovered from the boat shed.
 (Note: Four separate arm bones recovered from Corll's boat shed would be identified via DNA analysis as belonging to Falcon in 2014.
 As only four appendage bones were recovered, investigators decided insufficient evidence existed to officially declare Falcon a murder victim.)
-Seven weeks later, on August 17, Corll and Brooks encountered a 17-year-old acquaintance of Brooks named Ruben Watson Haney walking home from a movie theater in Houston.
+Seven weeks later, on August 17, Corll and Brooks encountered a 17-year-old acquaintance of Brooks, Ruben Watson Haney, walking home from a movie theater in Houston.
 Brooks persuaded Haney to attend a party at an address Corll had moved to on San Felipe Street the previous month.
 Haney agreed and was taken to Corll's home where he was subsequently strangled and buried in the boat shed.

 In September 1971, Corll moved to an apartment on Columbia Street.
 This address was also located in the Heights.
-Brooks later stated he had assisted Corll in the abduction and murder of two youths during the time Corll resided at this address, including one youth who was killed "just before Wayne Henley came into the picture."
+Brooks later stated he had assisted Corll in the abduction and murder of two youths during the time Corll lived at this address, including one youth who was killed "just before Wayne Henley came into the picture."
 In his confession, Brooks stated the youth killed immediately prior to Henley's involvement in the murders was abducted from the Heights and kept alive for approximately four days before his murder.
 The identities of both of these victims remain unknown.